 The weakest point of the drill pipe sections lies in their ends, where male and female threaded ends are screwed together.
 While these pipe sections are made out of very solid material, it is still possible to bang up the threads so that sections cannot screw together.
 A driller can also meet with the occasional failure known as thread shear, where the threads themselves strip away.

 Using a lifting bail on the pipe ends serves as a secure thread protector.
-A lifting bail screws onto the threaded ends of the pipes and prevents any damage to the threads as the pipe is moved around.
-Of course preventing damage is only part of the job for a lifting bail.
+The role of lifting bails is applied once you screw them onto the threaded ends of the pipes.
+They prevent any damage to the threads as the pipe is moved around.
+Of course, preventing damage is only part of the job for a lifting bail.
 Getting long lengths of pipe up onto the rig requires a firm mount in order to hoist it into position.
 For this purpose, lifting bails have an elongated ring, or bail, built onto the top of the thread protector.
 This anchor point allows the pipe to be hitched onto a hoist and lifted safely into position.

 Failure of this one seemingly insignificant part can cause massive distress all down the line in any drilling operation.
 That is why the specialized manufacturers of these drill pipe protectors take such care in producing them.
-If even a single one of their lifting bails causes a delay in drilling due to failure of any sort, it is very unlikely that they will get an opportunity of redeeming their error.
+If even a single lifting bail causes a delay in drilling due to a failure of any sort, it’s very unlikely you’ll get to redeem the error.
 Some things in life simply have to work right the first time and all the time.